-We are here to inspire with 3 non-dairy desserts you can try out now so you can perfect them before the big day.
+We are here to inspire you with some favorite non-dairy desserts you can try out now so you can perfect them before the big day.

 "This is one of my favorite cake recipes…Tried and true, simple but breathtaking and always a major crowd pleaser.
 What makes the cake stand out from the rest is its height- it’s what we foodies would call, "a tall cake with great presence”.
 The chocolate drizzle on the top just takes it to the next level…Whenever I’m unsure what cake to bake, I turn to this one..time and time again."